matteonaccarato/chess/README.md

-# CHESS
+# CHESS ♟️

 ## WHAT
-- Individual project for Design and Analysis of Algorithms course at the University of Genoa
-- Developing a chess game implementing two different CPU intelligences: Random and Smart.
-The smart one is the result of specific algorithms such as MiniMax and Alpha-beta pruning
+♟️Developed **chess** game from scratch implementing an **autonomous player** using specific algorithms, such as MiniMax with Alpha‑beta pruning <br>
+💻 Three autonomous players ➡️ Random / MiniMax Base / MiniMax Advanced<br>
-- A simple [python script](./GameData/chessdata.py) (using pandas and plotly) has also been implemented to show bot performance data against each other.
+📊 A [**python script**](./GameData/chessdata.py) has also been integrated to show bot performance data against each other.

 ## LEARNING
-- Decision algorithms
+☁️ Decision algorithms <br>
-- Fast prototyping
+🏎️ Fast prototyping

 ## STACK
-- C++
-- Unreal Engine 5.2
+🧑‍💻 C++ / Unreal Engine 5.2 / Python
-- Python (Statistics data management)

-## HOW TO PLAY
+## HOW TO PLAY ♟️
 #### MOVE PIECES
 - When it is your turn, click on the piece you want to move.
 After that, possible moves of that piece are graphically shown
 - To confirm a move click on the tile you want to move on or the opponent's piece you want to capture